 Flower/Herb Seeds

-We live in an area where the snow is usually settling on the ground around Halloween.
-However, herbs can be grown indoors or the seeds can be saved until next spring!
-These Earth paper seed cards are the cutest!
+We live in an area where snow usually settles on the ground around Halloween.
+However, herbs can be grown indoors, or the seeds can be saved until next spring!
+These paper seed cards are the cutest!

 Sidewalk Chalk